ngexp/hydrator/README.md

 Minimum supported php version is 8.1

-This library hydrates and instantiates classes.
-Attributes allow you to modify, convert and validate the data before it hydrates the properties.
-There are two types of attributes, the hydrator attribute and the constraint attribute.
-The hydrator attribute modifies data and the constraint attribute validates data.
-Here is a small taste of the features this library offers:
+Hydrating data means populating an object with data from a source, such as an array or JSON.
+The process of hydration typically involves mapping the data from the source to the properties of the object and transforming or casting the data to the correct data type, as specified by the object's property type.

+Attributes provide a way to add additional behavior to the process of hydration, such as converting the data from one type to another, validating the data to ensure it meets certain criteria, and more.
+The use of attributes makes it possible to have a flexible and customizable process for hydration.

+Some features offered by this library include:

-✅ &nbsp;Many attributes available to modify and validate data
+✅ &nbsp;Many attributes to modify and validate data
-✅ &nbsp;Reusable hydrator for the same class type using memoized reflection for speed
+✅ &nbsp;Reusable hydration for the same class type using memoized reflection for speed
 ✅ &nbsp;Easily extendable with new attributes
 ✅ &nbsp;Easily extendable with new adapters for hydration data
 ✅ &nbsp;Strict type checking
-✅ &nbsp;Hydrate to any depth
+✅ &nbsp;Ability to hydrate to any depth
-✅ &nbsp;Error messages can be modified
+✅ &nbsp;Ability to modify error messages

 <hr />